Tetro48/ClassicReimaginedBTW/README.md

-# True Classic addon for BTW
+# Classic Re-imagined addon for BTW

 This addon introduces a lot of changes that brings BTW closer to vanilla (parts of it from modern versions)